AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/solving-problems/update-rules.md

 ---
-title: How to update declarative rules
+title: How to debug declarative rules
 sidebar_position: 2
 ---

+In most cases, using *User rules* in the extension should be sufficient.
+However, in some problematic cases, you may want to modify the rules bundled with the extension statically.

 ## Prerequisites